 The development of Site 3 would require significant changes to the existing site conditions, which would require extensive discussions with the current occupiers.
-However it is important to position this significant site within the wider regeneration context of the SRF area.
-This site could deliver new commercial or residential led, mixed use development, complemented by ground floor leisure and retail units and a proposed community use facility, and could include activity that would support the local community such as a medical centre on Bloom Street.
+However, it is important to position this significant site within the wider regeneration context of the SRF area.
+This site could deliver new commercial or residential led, mixed use development, complemented by ground floor leisure and retail units and a proposed community facility.
+It could also offer facilities that would support the local community such as a medical centre on Bloom Street.
+All these uses would be following further consultation and be demand led.

-A new multi storey public car park could be located on Major Street, which could also provide roof level garden space.
+A new multi-storey public car park could be located on Major Street and also provide roof level garden space.
 Site 4 could also deliver retail and restaurant units.
-Part of this building could also provide space for community use.
+Part of this building could provide space for community use.
 This SRF details community space with a gross internal area (gia) of circa 22,000 sq. ft. at street level, over multiple levels.
+This is a longer-term strategy which will only be determined after consultation.

-Public Realm
+Public Realn